-In the Standard Edition the adjustment is based on the runs that would be expected to be scored on average from the extra resources at their disposal.
+But when Team 1's innings has been interrupted, it often happens than Team 2 have more resources at their disposal than had Team 1 and it is now necessary to adjust Team 2's target upwards.
+In this case the adjustment is based on the runs that would be expected to be scored on average from the extra resources at their disposal.
 The number of these extra runs required is calculated by applying the excess resource percentage to the average total score in a 50-over innings, referred to here as G50